-MemberPress offers a lot of features.
-Most importantly for our purposes here, it enables you to let people register on your LMS site, and restrict access to relevant learning materials and courses.
+The platform offers a ton of features.
+But most importantly for our purposes here, the Courses Add-on enables you to create an LMS with WordPress and restrict access to relevant learning materials and courses.
 You can even add a payment option for some or all of your LMS's content.

-Therefore, the first step for creating your LMS is setting up and configuring MemberPress, which is a simple process.
-From there, you can begin to add payment methods, create membership levels, and add members-only content.
-To complete your LMS, however, you’ll need one additional tool.
+Therefore, the first step in creating your LMS is setting up and configuring MemberPress, which is a simple process.
+After you do this and create your course, you can begin to add payment methods, create membership levels, and add other members-only content.

 Whether it's for your employees or students, implementing an LMS is a perfect way to provide a streamlined and efficient learning resource.
 Traditional face-to-face methods of instruction can be costly and time-consuming, so switching over to an LMS can be beneficial for both you and your team.

-What's more, creating an LMS is simple as long as you have a WordPress site.
+What's more, creating an LMS is simple as long as you have a WordPress site and MemberPress.
 You'll just need to:

 - Install and set up the MemberPress plugin.

-- Set up your courses, lessons, quizzes, and other learning materials.
+- Set up your courses, lessons, and other learning materials.

 Do you have any questions about how to build an effective LMS?
 Let us know in the comments section below!